metabrainz/picard-docs/config/options_cover_art_processing.rst

    * **Stretch to fit**: Stretch the image to exactly fit the specified dimensions, distorting it if necessary.

+   Note that there are separate settings for images saved to tags and images saved to files.
+This allows things like embedding a smaller image in the audio file, but retaining a larger image in the album directory.

 **Convert images to the given format**

    Images can be converted to the given format.
 The available formats are JPEG, PNG, WebP, and TIFF.

+   As with the resize options, the image format conversion options are set separately for images saved to tags and images saved to files.

 **Processed image quality**